python-webuntis/python-webuntis/docs/etc.rst

 In an instance of :py:class:`webuntis.session.Session`, a dictionary-like object is created.
 It accepts the following keys:

   - *credentials*: A dictionary containing *username* and  *password*.
-Before the session is used, :py:meth:`webuntis.session.Session.login` must be called, in order to add a *jsessionid* key, which will be deleted when calling :py:meth:`webuntis.session.Session.logout`.
+Before the session is used, :py:meth:`webuntis.session.JSONRPCSession.login` must be called, in order to add a *jsessionid* key, which will be deleted when calling :py:meth:`webuntis.session.JSONRPCSession.logout`.

     In theory, you can obtain the jsessionid yourself and add it to the *credentials* dictionary.
 In this case, the other two keys are obviously not needed.